WHAT ARE SCARS?

 It is therefore crucial to follow a scar management plan after surgery to achieve the best possible result.
 Keeping the wound clean and healthy during the initial healing phase is important.
-Once the wound is closed and dry, the use of a treatment gel such as Medigel Z® and Medipatch Gel Z® can reduce the risk of these scars forming.
+Once the wound is closed and dry, the use of a treatment gel such as Medigel Z® and Medipatch Gel Z® can reduce the risk of hypertrophic scarring.

 Keloid scars are the result of an outgrowth of the scar around the wound due to an overproduction of collagen.
 Generally red and unsightly, they can be painful and cause itching and irritation.
 The formation of these scars does not affect the general health of the patient.
 Once formed, keloid scars can be resistant to treatment.

 Medigel Z® technology combines triblock copolymers with class H1 mineral oil to allow skin elasticity and prevent irritation of the scar area.
-This technology is guaranteed for up to 12 weeks and is available as a gel, clear sheet or synthetic fabric covered sheet.
-The products are hypoallergenic and stretchable to accommodate patient movement and can be custom cut to fit the scar.
+Available in gel, clear sheets or synthetic fabric covered sheets.
+Products are hypoallergenic and stretchable to accommodate patient movement and can be custom cut to fit the scar.